This post tries to unearth the historical and architectural secrets behind Man Mandir Palace in Gwalior Fort.

 Exploring MP is empirical in diverse ways.
 You get to relive the land through its stories; eyewitness the stuff you read in your history class and behold the awe-inspiring natural beauty.
 ‘Hindustan ka dil’ has unparalleled cultural, historical and architectural heritage.
 It’s also known for its natural beauty.
 The state is a mix of history, nature and modern planning.
 There are lots of beautiful natural and architectural marvels in Madhya Pradesh, which you would definitely want to explore after reading my series of posts about the second largest state in India!

-Odyssey into Glorious History – Gwalior Fort (Man Mandir Palace)
+The Odyssey into Glorious History – Man Mandir Palace in Gwalior Fort

 I’d heard a lot during my childhood about the city of Gwalior from my mother and read about it in history classes.
 Honestly, my recollections were as dusty as the city of Gwalior in MP.